FAIRmat-NFDI/data-modeling/shape_and_geometry/README.md

 Let's assume we cut us a rectangular specimen from the sheet with dimensions 3 times 1 cm and want to characterize it.

 **NeXus schema instance without considering CSG or any new geometry base classes.**
-Let's use the proposal for layer.yaml proposal and assume we use it inside some_base_class that is maybe_in_sample:
+Let's use the layer.yaml proposal and assume we use it inside some_base_class that is maybe_in_sample:

 some_base_class_maybe_in_sample/layer1/id: 1
 some_base_class_maybe_in_sample/layer1/layer_type: substrate